kcncs/.github/profile/README.md

+We are not bound to any specific cloud service vendor and pursue all technologies related to Cloud Native and Cloud Computing.
-Cloud Native: Changing the paradigm of the internet.
+— Cloud Native: Changing the paradigm of the internet.